rymane/katacoda-scenarios/CI/step3.md

     expect(body).toHaveProperty('error');
   });</pre>

-As in the first test case, the newly added tests sends POST requests to the endpoint `/api/todos`.
-However, these requests includes bodies with a invalid name of different kinds, invalid charachters, missing name tag and invalid name type.
-Since the body is invalid, we expect the `statusCode` to equal 400 and the return object to have the propertiy `error` as defined in the server.
+As in the first test case, the newly added tests send POST requests to the endpoint `/api/todos`.
+However, these requests include bodies with an invalid name of different kinds, invalid characters, missing name tag, and invalid name type.
+Since the body is invalid, we expect the `statusCode` to equal 400 and the return object to having the property `error` as defined in the server.